 Thanks to a donation from Daniel Grataloup, the Prix de Genève will stimulate experimentation and innovation for the architecture of tomorrow.
 It will reward the boldness and creativity of completed projects, projects in progress and unfinished projects, in Switzerland and around the world.

 The aim of this new award is to distinguish achievements, current projects and research work that go beyond the classical framework of architecture.

 The Prix de Genève is an international award and comes with a CHF 30,000 prize.
 It is open to architects, landscape architects, urban planners and engineers for both students and professionals.

-Projects and application files must be submitted before 1st June 2019.
+To support applicants, the jury has decided to extend the application deadline.
+Projects and application files can now be submitted until July 7th 2019.
 The prize will reward one winner and five nominees.